-Only five days before the Smyrna destruction, the Greek Army, which had come to Asia Minor to liberate lands that once were Greek, was leaving, defeated by Turkish troops under the leadership of the founder of the new nation, Kemal Ataturk.
+Only five days before the Smyrna destruction, the Greek Army, which had come to Asia Minor to liberate lands that once were Greek left, defeated by Turkish troops under the leadership of the founder of the new nation, Kemal Ataturk.

 Once the Greek Army had retreated, the Turkish troops entered the city from the west side of the beach that stretched the entire length of the city; in a short time, they had placed themselves along its entire length to its end, or Punta (otherwise known as Alsancak), an area that extended to the northern end of the waterfront where only ethnic Greeks lived.